 Scilab Enterprises supports and is involved in the Center for Research and Innovation on Free Software (IRILL).

-Scilab Enterprises encourages his team to contribute to third party projects which are used in Scilab.
+Our team contributes to third party projects which are used in Scilab.
 This is regularly done in different ways by:

 - reporting bugs,